Sensory Glove-Based Surgical Robot User Interface: Experimental Results

-To compare the input motion of the glove and the output motion of the instrument tip, we first reversed the scaling (the inverse of Eq.~\eqref{eq:rescale}) of the movement of the instrument tip (Fig.~\ref{fig:glove_psm_dtw}).
-The figure clearly shows a delay between the two trajectories, mainly due to the computation time for the inverse kinematics.
-To accurately estimate the error between the input and output signals and eliminate the effect of the delay, we identified the delay by the peak positions within each signal.
-Subsequently, the PSM signal is shifted according to the calculated delay to align with the glove's signal (Fig.~\ref{fig:glove_psm_dtw}).
+To compare the input motion of the glove and the output motion of the instrument tip, we first reversed the scaling (Eq.~\eqref{eq:rescale}) of the movement of the instrument tip (Fig.~\ref{fig:glove_psm_dtw}).
+The figure shows a delay between the two trajectories, mainly due to the computation time for the inverse kinematics.
+To accurately estimate the error between the input and output signals, we identified the delay by the peak positions within each signal and eliminated the effect of the delay by shifting the PSM signal to align with the glove's signal (Fig.~\ref{fig:glove_psm_dtw}).
 The difference in translation was quantified using the Euclidean distance, while the discrepancy in rotation was determined using the standard bi-invariant metric on the group of rotations~\cite{zefran_metrics_1999}.
-The errors derived from Figs.~\ref{fig:glove_psm_P} and \ref{fig:glove_psm_R} are shown in Fig.~\ref{fig:glove_psm_dist}.
-The duration and error metrics for each participant's performance are depicted in Table~\ref{tab:ex_res}.
-The average delay in all trials and all participants was 0.223s.
+The errors for each controller in all the trials across the participants are listed in Table~\ref{tab:ctrl_precision}.
+Although the magnitude of the errors is larger for our system, the task completion times in the two setups were comparable (Table~\ref{tab:ctrl_perf}), suggesting that the errors were acceptable.
+These larger errors might also explain the slightly higher average travel distances for our system.

+The main reason for significantly higher std. deviation for our system is mainly the consequence of safety mechanisms in the dVRK console: when the difference between the PSM position and the console position is larger than a threshold (as when the PSM is held by a peg, for example), the system shuts down.
+No such mechanism is employed in our system, leading to the presence of large errors.

+The average delay of our system is $0.2$s, significantly larger than for the dVRK console.
+However, \cite{woodsFactorsInfluencingLatency2015} shows that such delays are routinely tolerated by humans.

+We evaluated the average performance of the participants with each controller (Table~\ref{tab:ctrl_perf}).
+Performance is evaluated by the average duration and travel distance of the instrument tip, indicating how efficiently they managed to perform the task.
+Considering that this is a prototype system, the performance of controlling the robot with the glove compared favorably with that of the console.